OoliteProject/oolite/README.txt

 to download the submodules from the fork instead of the original oolite repository.
-A workaround is to copy the file .absolute_gitmodules onto .gitmodules, then perform the submodules init, then replace .gitmodules with the relative path version.  eg, on Unix:
+A workaround is to copy the file .absolute_gitmodules onto .gitmodules, then perform the submodules init, then replace .gitmodules with .relative_submodules.  eg, on Unix:

 $ cp .absolute_gitmodules .gitmodules
 $ git submodule update --init